-He owns a 136-73-40 career record and is 67-25-23 all-time at SCU’s Buck Shaw Stadium.
-He is second on the all-time school win's list, and entering the 2014 campaign needs eight more wins to become Santa Clara men's soccer's winningest coach.
+He owns a 142-82-44 career record and is 70-28-27 all-time at SCU’s Stevens Stadium (formerly Buck Shaw Stadium).
+He is second on the all-time school win's list, and needs two more wins to become Santa Clara men's soccer's winningest coach.
 On May 17, 2006, Santa Clara inducted Rast into its Athletic Hall of Fame.
-Santa Clara is 30-11-7 over the past four seasons in conference play, winning more than half of its WCC matches in each of those seasons.

 The announcement of Rast being named the 2010 WCC 'Coach of the Year' marked the fourth time he has earned the honor.
 It was his first since he guided SCU to consecutive league titles in 2006 and 2007.
 The Broncos advanced into the NCAA College Cup Final Four in 2006.
 He also guided Santa Clara to the WCC Championship and was named the league’s coach of the year in 2003.

 The Broncos finished the year strong in 2009, going unbeaten in their last five matches.
 Despite going 10-20-12 in 2008-09, 2008 defender and All-WCC First Team honoree Jide Ogunbiyi shined and became the second highest Major League Soccer draft pick in SCU history as he was chosen No. 18 overall by the New York Red Bulls.
 Thirteen Broncos were named to All-WCC teams in 2008 and 2009, while four earned NSCAA/adidas Scholar Athlete honors.